 The Real Poop

-This career unit is brought to you by Nyquil.
+Zzzz.
+This career unit brought to you by NyQuil.

 As an anesthesiologist, your goal is to help your patients skip out on feeling pain.
-Usually, this means putting them to sleep, knocking them out—with chemicals.
-Since your patients will be insensate, you hope, most of the time, you won't have to spend much time at all polishing your conversational skills.
-And you like that just fine.
+Usually, this means putting them to sleep or knocking them out with chemicals.
+Since your patients will be insensate (you hope) most of the time, you won't have to spend much time at all polishing your conversational skills.
+That's great for you—all the more time to count your overflowing heaps of money.
+That's right; anesthesiologists enjoy an annual salary average of $300,000 (source).

-Anesthesiologists go way beyond fulfilling a patient's request, "Just put me out, doc."
-Since everyone gets sick at some point, anesthesiologists, like primary care docs, work with patients of all sizes, shapes and colors and at every stage of life.
-So they can understand how patients will react to painkilling drugs, they must have a working knowledge of medical specialties, such as cardiology and pediatrics, and tailor the drugs accordingly.
-And they have to be able to talk to the patients and the other members of the medical team about what the heck they are doing.
+In order to understand how patients will react to painkilling drugs, they must have a working knowledge of medical specialties such as cardiology and pediatrics.
+And, introverts though they may be, they have to be able to talk to the patients and the other members of the medical team about what it is they're doing.

-Anesthesiologists have a big toolbox of stuff to deep-six your pain.
-In general, there are three kinds of anesthesia: general, regional, and monitored.
-Typically used for major operations, general anesthesia puts the patient to sleep for the entire operation.
-The anesthesiologist usually administers it intravenously as a liquid or by inhalation as a gas.
-Regional anesthesia blocks sensation, and thus pain, on part of the body, and usually the patient is not asleep.
-Think epidural and childbirth.
-Many women appreciate the charms of the regional approach.
 Finally, there's the monitored kind, or MAC, which is local and induces moderate or deep sedation.
 MAC is good for things like cataract operations, where you can see the approach of the surgical instrument, but you and your body don't give a hoot.
-Of course, when the drugs wear off, the pain is still there.
+That said, when the drugs wear off, the pain is still there.
 Ouch.

 So what type of person goes into anesthesiology?
-Ideally, you're a person who loves science and discovering how the body works, and you truly, madly, deeply care about people and their pain, and dream of ways to help them.
-And you get a kick out of playing around with chemicals.
+Ideally, people who love science and discovering how the body works.
+People who truly, madly, deeply care about other people and their pain, and dream of ways to help them.
+Getting a kick out of playing around with chemicals doesn't hurt, either.